LogtalkDotOrg/logtalk3/scripts/pack/logtalk/README.md

 make a backup before upgrading or removing this pack.

-The `../logtalk-3.09.1` directory contains several handy scripts but due to a current limitation of the `archive` library used for extracting the pack files, the executable permission of the script files is not being preserved.
-This can be manually fixed after installing the pack using the following steps (adjust the `logtalk-3.09.1` directory full path if necessary for your installation):
+The `../logtalk-3.09.1` directory contains several handy scripts but due to a limitation of the `archive` library in SWI-Prolog 7.3.28 and older versions used for extracting the pack files, the executable permission of the script files was not preserved.
+If you're not running SWI-Prolog 7.3.29 or a later version, this issue can be manually fixed after installing the pack using the following steps (adjust the `logtalk-3.09.1` directory full path if necessary for your installation):

 	$ cd $HOME/lib/swipl/pack/logtalk/logtalk-3.09.1
 	$ chmod a+x scripts/cleandist.sh